-- We used version 1.01 of the groundwater availability model for the Dockum Aquifer.
+- We used Version 1.01 of the groundwater availability model for the Dockum Aquifer.
 See Ewing and others (2008) for assumptions and limitations of the groundwater availability model for the Dockum Aquifer. - This groundwater availability model includes three layers which generally represent the Ogallala, Edwards-Trinity (High Plains), Edwards-Trinity (Plateau), Pecos Valley, and Rita Blanca aquifers (Layer 1), the upper portion of the Dockum Aquifer (Layer2), and the lower portion of the Dockum Aquifer (Layer 3). - The geologic units represented in Layer 1 of the groundwater availability model are only included in the model for the purpose of more accurately representing flow between these units and the Dockum Aquifer.
 This model is not intended to explicitly simulate flow in these overlying units (Ewing and others, 2008). - The MODFLOW Drain package was used to simulate both evapotranspiration and springs.
-Only drain flow from model grid cells representing springs within the district were incorporated into the surface water outflow values shown in Table 3. - Groundwater in the Dockum Aquifer ranges from fresh to brine in composition (Ewing and others, 2008).
-Groundwater with total dissolved solids of less than 1,000 milligrams per liter are considered fresh, total dissolved solids of 1,000 to 10,000 milligrams per liter are considered brackish, and total dissolved solids greater than 35,000 milligrams per liter are considered brines.
+Only drain flow from model grid cells representing springs within the district were incorporated into the surface water outflow values shown in Table 1. - Groundwater in the Dockum Aquifer ranges from fresh to brine in composition (Ewing and others, 2008).
+Groundwater with total dissolved solids of less than 1,000 milligrams per liter are considered fresh, total dissolved solids of 1,000 to 10,000 milligrams per liter are considered brackish, and total dissolved solids greater than 35,000 milligrams per liter are considered brines. - The model was run with MODFLOW-2000 (Harbaugh and others, 2000).